RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 ![Lifecycle](https://img.shields.io/badge/lifecycle-archived-red.svg)
 ![Lifecycle](https://img.shields.io/badge/lifecycle-dormant-blue.svg) -->

+## Note

+After many years I have decided to step away from my work with Stan and Julia.
+My plan is to be around until the end of 2024 for support if someone decides to step in and take over further development and maintenance work.

+At the end of 2024 I'll archive the different packages and projects included in the Github organisations StanJulia, StatisticalRethingJulia and RegressionAndOtherStoriesJulia if no one is interested (and time-wise able!) to take on this work.

+I have thoroughly enjoyed working on both Stan and Julia and see both mature during the last 15 years.

 ## Purpose

 This project will ultimately contain three sets of Pluto notebooks with Julia versions of selected examples explained in the books: